blusic/blusic/README.md

 <h1 align="center" style="font-size:48px;">
-  Blusic - The only way to listen to music
+  Blusic - The Only Good Way To Listen To Music
 </h1>

 <p align="center">